-Michael Estok is a litigator representing a diverse mix of clients in Oregon and Washington in areas including commercial law, professional liability (on behalf of physicians, hospitals, long-term care facilities, attorneys, and accountants), employment, securities, class actions, and appeals.
+Michael Estok is a litigator representing a diverse mix of clients in Oregon and Washington in areas including commercial law, professional liability (on behalf of physicians, hospitals, long-term care facilities, attorneys, and accountants), products liability, employment, securities, class actions, and appeals.
 He has successfully tried many cases before judges, arbitrators, and juries.

 In every case, Michael seeks to obtain a deep understanding of his client’s business or area of professional practice, which he believes to be essential to effective legal representation.
 Michael’s background in accounting, for example, gives him unique insight into how his client’s business operates and how it can be best served through litigation.